LoopKit/Loop/README.md

 Loop is an app template for building an artificial pancreas.
 It is a stone resting on the boulders of work done by [@bewest](https://github.com/bewest/decoding-carelink), [@ps2](https://github.com/ps2/rileylink) and many others.

+Loop is built on top of [LoopKit](https://github.com/LoopKit/LoopKit).
+LoopKit is a set of frameworks that provide data storage, retrieval, and calcluation, as well as boilerplate view controllers used in Loop.

 Please understand that this project:
 - Is highly experimental
 - Is not approved for therapy